spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 **[Matrix User Verification Service](https://github.com/matrix-org/matrix-user-verification-service) (hereafter: UVS) can only be installed after Matrix services are installed and running.**
 If you're just installing Matrix services for the first time, please continue with the [Configuration](configuring-playbook.md) / [Installation](installing.md) flow and come back here later.

-Currently, the main purpose of this role is to allow Jitsi to authenticate matrix users and check if they are authorized to join a conference.
+Currently, the main purpose of this role is to allow Jitsi to authenticate Matrix users and check if they are authorized to join a conference.
 Please refer to the documentation of the [Matrix User Verification Service](https://github.com/matrix-org/matrix-user-verification-service) to understand how it works.

 **Note**: enabling Matrix User Verification Service, means that the `openid` API endpoints will be exposed on the Matrix Federation port (usually `8448`), even if [federation](configuring-playbook-federation.md) is disabled.